 Objectives

-Building on the findings of the EU-funded SkillSea project, which highlighted a projected need to upskill and reskill some 250 000 seafarers by 2030, the EU Maritime Skills Forum has established three thematic workstreams:
+Building on the findings of the EU-funded SkillSea project, which highlighted a projected need to upskill and reskill some 250 000 seafarers by 2030, the European Maritime Skills Forum has established three thematic workstreams:

 -